 HEM® Sapphire for Optical Applications

-HEM® Sapphire Windows are the most widely used synthetic sapphire in optical applications.
-Our superior optical quality sapphire is available in large sapphire window sizes of 23” diameter with unrestricted thickness.
-HEM Sapphire C-plane Sapphire Windows are available up to 12” in diameter.
+HEM® sapphire windows are the most widely used synthetic sapphire in optical applications.
+Our superior optical quality sapphire is available in large A-plane sapphire window sizes up to 22” diameter with unrestricted thickness.
+HEM® sapphire M-, C-, and r-plane windows are available up to 9” in diameter, also with unrestricted thickness.

-HEM Optical Sapphire material exhibits the unique capability of having a broad transmission range, (150 nm to 5500 nm), where other synthetic sapphire have absorption bands.
-HEM Sapphire transmission and homogeneity are the highest in the industry and it is the most widely used for sapphire reconnaissance windows, sapphire domes and sapphire lenses.
+HEM® optical sapphire material exhibits the unique capability of having a broad transmission range from 150 nm to 5.5 microns; other synthetic materials have absorption bands.
+HEM® sapphire transmission and homogeneity are the highest in the industry and this material is the most widely used for sapphire reconnaissance windows, sapphire domes, and sapphire lenses.

-Your sapphire window performance is only as good as the bulk sapphire material it is made from.
-HEM Sapphire properties are proven to combine high optical transmission, low transmitted wavefront distortion and outstanding mechanical-strength properties at high and low temperatures.
-Data shows that the homogeneity for all grades of HEM Sapphire is in the 0.1 ppm range, with the highest grades better than 0.05 ppm.
-HEM Sapphire Windows are currently performing in uncompromising environments in Aerospace, High Power Lasers (HEL) and Astronomy applications.
+Sapphire window performance is only as good as the bulk sapphire material it is made from.
+HEM® sapphire properties are proven to combine high optical transmission, low transmitted wavefront distortion, and outstanding mechanical-strength properties at high and low temperatures.
+Data shows that the homogeneity for all grades of HEM® sapphire is in the 0.1 ppm range, with the highest grades better than 0.05 ppm.
+HEM® sapphire windows are currently performing in uncompromising environments in aerospace, High Power Lasers (HEL), and astronomy applications.

-HEM Sapphire is produced in our proprietary HEM growth systems and processes.
-Do not be fooled by other producers who claim to have the same HEM technology, they do not.
-We have over 45 years of process development and R&D experience available to help our customers.
+HEM® sapphire is produced by GTAT in proprietary HEM® growth systems and processes.
+We grow the crystal while engineering both the furnace and process technologies, something the Company has focused on for more than four decades.
 Our sapphire processing “know-how” is applied to our customer’s unique requirements so that maximum performance is achieved in the final sapphire product.

-HEM Sapphire is the #1 leading sapphire material for highly sophisticated optical applications that require reliability, strength and a wide range of light transmittance.
-HEM Sapphire transmits light over a broad wavelength range spanning from 0.15 to 5.5 microns.
+HEM® sapphire is the #1 leading sapphire material for highly sophisticated optical applications that require reliability, strength and a wide range of light transmittance.
+HEM Sapphire transmits light over a broad wavelength range spanning from 150nm to 5.5 microns.

 - Low dn/dt over a wide range of lengths, (window temperature gradient does not cause image blur or foresight error)